aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/archiveentry/_index.md

 ```

-Gets a value indicating whether the entry represents directory.
+Gets a value indicating whether the entry represents a directory.

 **Returns:**
-boolean - a value indicating whether the entry represents directory.
+boolean - a value indicating whether the entry represents a directory.
 ### open() {#open--}
 ```
 public final InputStream open()